Robust non-integer conductance in disordered 2D Dirac semimetals: Summary and conclusions

 \section{Summary and conclusions}

-We have studied numerically the statistics of the conductance G for 2D Dirac semimetal nanowires at the presence of short-range disorder.
-For an even number of cells in the nanowires (length L) we have found robust non-integer values for G which remain unaffected by weak disorder and persist for any even L. The exact non-integer values of G can be fine-tuned by the width of the nanowires and the material used in the leads to achieve the quantum transport through the nanowires.
-The effect can be attributed to the scattering effects at the interface between the leads and the nanowire, an energy gap for nanowires with even L and the topology of the 2D Dirac semimetals, which stabilizes the non-integer G inside the nanowires.
-In addition we have studied the scaling of G with L and the probability distributions of G, showing how the system transitions from the topological phase for weak disorder to the Anderson localized(insulating) phase/regime for strong disorder, via a non-standard disordered phase.
-For odd L the effect of robust non-integer G disappears and the system behaves as a more conventional disordered system, starting with an integer G at the absence of disorder and approaching gradually the insulating regime as the disorder strength is increased.
+We have studied numerically the statistics of the conductance G at the Dirac point of 2D Dirac semimetal nanowires, at the presence of short-range disorder.
+For an even number of cells in the nanowires (length $L$) we have found robust non-integer values for $G$ which remain unaffected by weak disorder and persist for any even $L$.
+The exact non-integer values of $G$ can be fine-tuned by the width of the nanowires and the material used in the leads to achieve the quantum transport through the nanowires.
+The effect can be attributed to the scattering effects at the interface between the leads and the nanowire, an energy gap for nanowires with even L and the topology of the 2D Dirac semimetals, which stabilizes the non-integer $G$ inside the nanowires.
+In addition we have studied the scaling of $G$ with $L$ and the probability distributions of $G$, showing how the system transitions from the topological phase for weak disorder to the Anderson localized(insulating) phase/regime for strong disorder, via a non-standard disordered phase.
+For odd $L$ the effect of robust non-integer $G$ disappears and the system behaves as a more conventional disordered system, starting with an integer $G$ at the absence of disorder and approaching gradually the insulating regime as the disorder strength is increased.
 We have found that this is due to resonant scattering via persistent states at the Dirac point where the quantum transport calculation is performed.

-In short we have shown how it is possible to achieve robust non-integer quantum transport in 2D Dirac semimetal nanowires by controlling their geometry.
+In short we have shown that it is possible to achieve robust non-integer quantum transport in 2D Dirac semimetal nanowires by controlling their geometry and the materials used in the quantum transport setup.
 This could have wider implications/connections on possible ways to achieve fractionalization effects in topological materials via quantum transport.